MnO2/logq/README.md

 [{"t":"2015-11-07 18:45:30 +00:00","s":12256229},{"t":"2015-11-07 18:45:35 +00:00","s":33148328}]
 ```

-You can use graphing command line tools to draw
+You can use graphing command line tools to draw it in the terminal.
+For example, [termgraph](https://github.com/mkaz/termgraph) would be a good choice for bar charts
 ```
 > logq query --output csv 'select backend_and_port, sum(sent_bytes) from elb group by backend_and_port' data/AWSLogs.log | termgraph

 10.0.2.143:80: ▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇ 20014156.00
 10.0.0.215:80: ▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇ 25390392.00
 ```

 If you are unclear how the execution was running, you can explain the query.
 ```